OscarCodeSyntax/LoadBalancer/README.md

 # LoadBalancer

-This is a challenge to understand how they work at a basic level. https://codingchallenges.fyi/challenges/challenge-load-balancer
+This is a challenge to understand how loadBalancers work at a basic level. https://codingchallenges.fyi/challenges/challenge-load-balancer

 (Kafka, nginx and spring cloud LoadBalancer do it best)